XiangyuSu611/TMT/src/material_transfer/README.md

 python ./material_transfer/assignment.py
 ``````

-Once you get this blender file, you can view this 3D shape with high-quality materials and render it from any point of view🤟.
+Once you get this blender file, you can view this 3D shape with high-quality materials and render it from any point of view👏.